terasum/js-mdict/README.md

 **Depreciate** if you use js-mdict @2.0.3, you can use api shown below:

-> Note: 2.0.3 not support mdd file, and record info encrypted file
+> Note: 2.0.3 not supports mdd file, and record info encrypted file

 ```javascript
 import path from "path";